kscottz/turtlebot4_docker/README.md

 👉 This Docker container is meant to be used with this [example code for a toy TB4 node](https://github.com/kscottz/tb4_toy).and the associated [ROSCon 2025 Workshop](https://docs.google.com/presentation/d/1pMlogpbT0dHpvnoLzJgjlI6LeAo7bHHDb8AAiMo4-3g/edit?usp=sharing)

-👉 This Docker also includes a full ROS 2 Jazzy install.
+👉 This Docker container also includes a full ROS 2 Jazzy install.
 If you would like to brush up on your ROS skills you can work through the ROS 2 tutorials.
 We suggest you start with the [CLI Tutorials.](https://docs.ros.org/en/jazzy/Tutorials/Beginner-CLI-Tools.html)

 # Choose Your Own Adventure